TheCrether/TheCrether/README.md

 <br />
 <br />

-I am an 21 year old developer and paramedic from Austria.
+I am an 22 year old software engineer and student from Austria.
 I'm interested in all stuff web, networking and DevOps.

-I like to read [(my goodreads profile)](https://www.goodreads.com/thecrether), go longboarding and tinker with computers.
+I like to read [(my goodreads profile)](https://www.goodreads.com/thecrether), go longboarding and tinker with all things computers.

 ## Contact

-For any business opportunities, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/denis-imeri) or [X](https://twitter.com/thecrether)
+For any business opportunities, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/denis-imeri)\